Skip to content

 If you are charged with Simple Possession of Marijuana or Public Disorderly Conduct, you may be eligible for a Conditional Discharge.

-If you do not complete the drug or alcohol education program or if you are arrested for any criminal offense within six (6) months of the date of your Conditional Discharge Order, you will face the maximum sentence for your offense.
-Simple Possession of Marijuana offense is currently $615 or 30 days in jail.
+• If you do not complete the conditional discharge requirements or if you are arrested for any criminal offense within six (6) months of the date of your Conditional Discharge Order, you will face the maximum sentence for your offense.
+Simple Possession of Marijuana offense is currently $615.00 or 30 days in jail.
 Public Disorderly Conduct offense is currently $257.50 or 30 days in jail.

 The American flag and a Clemson flag blowing in the wind on the same flag pole.